Defunct Chinese space lab set to re-enter Earth’s atmosphere

-BERLIN (AP) — China’s defunct Tiangong 1 space station is hurtling toward Earth and expected to re-enter the atmosphere within the next day.
+BERLIN (AP) — China’s defunct Tiangong 1 space station hurtled toward Earth on Sunday and was expected to re-enter the atmosphere within hours.

-Most of it should burn up on re-entry, so scientists say it poses only a slight risk to people on the ground.
+Most of the craft should burn up on re-entry, so scientists said it poses only a slight risk to people on the ground.

-The European Space Agency on Sunday forecast the station will re-enter sometime between Sunday night and early Monday GMT.
+The European Space Agency forecast that the station, whose name translates as “Heavenly Palace,” will re-enter sometime between Sunday night and early Monday GMT.
+The Chinese space agency said it should happen during the course of Monday Beijing time.

-The Aerospace Corp. predicted re-entry seven hours either side of 0200 GMT Monday (10 p.m.
-Sunday EDT).
+The Aerospace Corp. predicted Tiangong 1’s re-entry would take place within 2 ½ hours of either side of 0010 GMT Monday (8.10 p.m.
+Sunday EDT.)

 Most Read Business Stories